-Though the information flow graph of Fig. 2 is shown for the specific two-stage network of Fig. 1(a), an extension to any other network with two non-overlapping paths from the source to June 10, 2011 DRAFT
+Though the information flow graph of Fig. 2 is shown for the specific two-stage network of Fig. 1(a), an extension to any other network with two non-overlapping paths from the source to the sink is readily possible.
+The 2P2S schedule and the optimization framework can be extended to such relay networks as well.